mokkabonna/vue-vuelidate-jsonschema/README.md

 vm.getSchemaData(vm.$schema[0])
 ```

 This will include any property that is undefined, but you will get rid of them when you do `JSON.stringify()`.
 For schema at a mountpoint, you will get only the structure from that mountpoint.
+But if you have mounted several schemas on the same mountpoint or below you will get those included.
 If you call `getSchemaData` with an array of schemas you will always get a fully structured export from the root of your vm.
 Since you might have different schemas on different mountpoints.

 ## vuelidate error extractor